atunjeafolabi/venture-leap-event/README.md

 - knplabs/knp-paginator-bundle
 - symfony-bundles/json-request-bundle
 - doctrine/orm
+- doctrine/doctrine-fixtures-bundle
+- fzaninotto/faker

 ### Future Works
-- Validation still needs to be added when creating or updating an event.
+- Validation still needs to be improved when creating or updating an event.
 - More refactoring can still be done on the codebase
-- Seeders can be added for easily loading sample data into the database

 ### Issues
 - Kindly let me know if any issues are encountered.